Leaping Into Memories: Space-Time Deep Feature Synthesis: Related Work

 \textbf{Input synthesis}.
 Network-centric approaches invert models to either visualize particular classes~\cite{nguyen2016multifaceted,yosinski2015understanding,yin2020dreaming} or features~\cite{olah2017feature,stergiou2021mind}.
-One of the main methods employed for visualizing internal network features is Gradient Ascent (GA)~\cite{erhan2009visualizing}, which optimizes the input by increasing the activation of a specific network neuron.
+One of the main methods employed for visualizing internal network features is Gradient Ascent (GA)~\cite{erhan2009visualizing}, which optimizes the input by increasing the activation of a specific neuron.
 Activation Maximization (AM)~\cite{simonyan2013deep} later adapted GA to visualize CNN features.
-Following works have further built on top of AM by including additional regularizers (e.g. total variation~\cite{mahendran2016visualizing}, blurring~\cite{wang2018visualizing}, and gradient masking~\cite{nguyen2016multifaceted}).
-One of the most popular extensions of AM has been DeepDream~\cite{alexander2015inceptionism} which optimizes the input to yield high responses for a chosen class while keeping the internal representations constraint-free.
-The produced images include repetitions of recognizable features without representing a coherent whole.
-In addition to AM, model inversion~\cite{dosovitskiy2016inverting,ghiasi22plug,mahendran2015understanding,yin2020dreaming,zeiler2014visualizing} has introduced the task of maximizing the classification score of the synthesized image instead of maximizing a class activation.
-The only extension of feature visualization approaches to videos has been introduced by Feichtenhofer \etal~\cite{feichtenhofer2020deep} in which they use AM to create visual representations of class features from two-steam models~\cite{feichtenhofer2016convolutional,wang2016temporal}, trained on individual RGB frames (spatial stream) and optical flow (temporal stream).
-In this paper, we instead propose a model inversion method for inverting video architectures that concurrently model space and time modalities.
+Following works have been built on top of AM by including additional regularizers; e.g., total variation~\cite{mahendran2016visualizing}, blurring~\cite{wang2018visualizing}, and gradient masking~\cite{nguyen2016multifaceted}.
+One of the most popular extensions of AM has been DeepDream~\cite{alexander2015inceptionism} which optimizes the input to yield high responses for a chosen class while keeping internal representations constraint-free.
+The produced images include repetitions of recognizable concepts without representing a coherent whole.
+In addition to AM, model inversion~\cite{dosovitskiy2016inverting,ghiasi22plug,mahendran2015understanding,yin2020dreaming,zeiler2014visualizing} includes the task of maximizing the classification score of the synthesized image instead of maximizing class activations.
+The only extension of input synthesis approaches to videos has been introduced by Feichtenhofer \etal~\cite{feichtenhofer2020deep} in which AM is used to create visual representations of class features from two-steam models~\cite{feichtenhofer2016convolutional,wang2016temporal}, trained on RGB frames (spatial stream) and optical flow (temporal stream).
+In this paper, we instead propose a model inversion method for inverting video models concurrently encoding space and time modalities.